CHICAGOACTORHEADSHOTS

 Look planning

 A pre-session conversation about your type, the breakdowns you submit for, and what your agent or coach wants to see.
-Wardrobe guidance goes out ahead of the shoot — solid mid-tones, necklines that frame without distracting, nothing that dates the image.
+Wardrobe guidance goes out ahead of the shoot — bring options in the colors you look best in, simple over loud, nothing that dates the image.
+Text me photos of what you're considering and I'll weigh in.

 - 2